prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 ### Process

 1. Application makes request for a video stream.
-2. An SSAI Server sends an OpenRTB request to PBS.
+2. An SSAI Server sends a video request to PBS, specifying the pod requirements.
-3. PBS sends a request for bids to selected demand partners by sending the OpenRTB request to them.
+3. PBS sends a request for bids to selected demand partners by relaying OpenRTB requests to them.
 4. Demand partners return a bid response to PBS.
 If competitive seperation is enabled, PBS peforms [category translation](/dev-docs/modules/categoryTranslation.html) on each bid.
 Whether category translation is required or not, the bids are stored in prebid cache.
-5. PBS generates key-value pairs that are comprised of price, industry, and duration values.
+5. PBS generates key-value pairs that are comprised of price, category, and duration values.
 The key is `hb_pb_cat_dur` and each component of the key name after the `hb` represents a related value.
 &nbsp;&nbsp;&nbsp;&nbsp;
 &nbsp;&nbsp;&nbsp;&nbsp;  `_pb` represents the price bucket.
 &nbsp;&nbsp;&nbsp;&nbsp; `_cat` indicates the industry code that is derived from the  [category translation](/dev-docs/modules/categoryTranslation.html).